 “As part of the organising committee, taking part in the workshop was a great experience.
 Having a friendly space to share ideas and explore new perspectives was as great start to the 2019 SRIP conference.”

-- This workshop is open to Master’s and PhD students, Post Docs, and Research Assistants who will be attending the 40th conference.
+- Workshops are open to Master’s and PhD students, Post Docs, and Research Assistants who are members of SRIP.